 Practical training is an integral part of the M.A. in international relations degree program.
-As such, all students are required to complete a 3-credit internship.
+As such, all students are required to complete an internship, consisting of 250 hours of service, during either the fall, spring or summer semesters.
+Students may choose to complete the internship not-for-credit or for credit to be applied towards the M.A.
+(IR) degree.
 The M.A.
 (IR) program offers students multiple global program opportunities in the United States and abroad.
-Intern for international organizations like the World Bank while taking courses at our Washington, D.C., headquarters at the Center for Strategic and International Studies; or take courses at the Graduate Institute Geneva while interning with UNICEF, the World Food Programme and others.
+Intern for international organizations like the World Bank while taking courses at our Washington, D.C., headquarters at the Center for Strategic and International Studies; or study in Brussels, where the headquarters of the European Union, NATO and a number of UN agencies are based, or within intergovernmental institutions such as the European Parliament or the Council of Europe, international NGOs, media organizations or think tanks.
 With connections and courses in dozens of locations around the world, Maxwell’s international programs help you build experiences and connections to drive a lifetime of career success.

 All M.A. in international relations students must demonstrate competency in a second modern, spoken foreign language, ideally one that relates to your career track.
 Prior to completing the program, students must demonstrate the ability to speak a second